iAnasAbdullah/voice-command-arduino/README.md

 2. Speak: press it to command the servo motor with the key words above.

-if you have any problems with the voice recognition, make sure that the correct microphone is selected. if it does not work, try using Chrome.
+if you have any problems with the voice recognition, make sure that the correct microphone is selected. if it still not work, try using Chrome.